SynaLinks/documentation/docs/advanced/disabling-inference.md

 (clear_trace)-[:NEXT]->(end)
 ```

-### Speeding up the program
+### Speeding Up the Program

-You can use this feature to speed up your programs and add more reactivity to them.
+You can use this feature to accelerate your programs and enhance their responsiveness.
-Or if you want to use a Tool in a way that don't need inference at runtime.
-For example, this code snippet use the `Shell` Tool to list the current working directory.
+Or if you want to use a tool in a way that doesn't require inference at runtime.
+For example, this code snippet uses the `Shell` Tool to list the current working directory.

 ```javascript title="list_current_folder.cypher"
 // @desc: List the current folder